tommeramber/GitOps-For-Multi-Openshift-Cluster-Management/docs/Steps1-3.md

 > Add all the OCP clusters that this Argo will manage, including the one it runs on
 ---

-# Add a central cluster to ArgoCD management
+# Add the central cluster to ArgoCD management
 1. Login into argocd using cli as admin
 ```bash
 argocd login argocd-server-xxx.XXXXXXX:443